 The key difference between Waterfall and Agile is the ability to respond to evolving business requirements.

 Does Agile work with PLM projects as well?

-There is a perception that Agile applies only in software development.
-However, times are changing, and we’re seeing more and more a broader application of Agile in Product Lifecycle Management (PLM).
+There is a perception that Agile applies only to software development.
+However, times are changing, and we’re seeing more and more of a broader application of Agile in Product Lifecycle Management (PLM).
 In today’s always-on market, the ability to keep pace with customer needs offers a significant competitive advantage.
 Being agile in Product Lifecycle Management means taking your product and system development projects and breaking them into iterative projects you can quickly test and learn from.

 Whether you’re managing a product line or looking to develop your PLM system further, there is a big opportunity to become agile.